tacman/mailtrap/sfcasts/production-sending-mailtrap.md

 ## Mailer Transports

 Mailer comes with various ways to send emails, called "transports".
-We've been This `smtp` one is what we're using for our Mailtrap testing.
+This `smtp` one is what we're using for our Mailtrap testing.
 We *could* set up our own SMTP server to send emails... but... that's complex, and you need to do a lot of things to make sure your emails don't get marked as spam.
 Boo.